Michelle Bates Photography home pageMichelle Bates Photography home page

 Click on the spread to read the article on Photo Media's website

-After 5 years of photographing the Moisture Festival, here in Seattle, we, the three photographers (myself, John Cornicello & Mark Gardiner) have pulled together an awesome selection of photographs into the Moisture Festival book: Comedy/Variete at the Moisture Festival, Seattle.
+In fall 2009, the three Moisture Festival photographers (myself, John Cornicello & Mark Gardiner) pulled together an awesome selection of photographs into the Moisture Festival book: Comedy/Variete at the Moisture Festival, Seattle, 2005-2009.

 Winter exhibitions - Krappy Kamera (NY), Newspace Carnival (OR), Rayko (SF)